ajitid/telltail-center/readme.md

 - **telltail-sync**: Interacts with 'telltail' and lets you copy and paste with your usual keyboard shortcuts.
 (Available for Linux (X11), macOS and Windows.)

 This repository contains the former, telltail.
 Telltail Sync can be [found here](https://github.com/ajitid/telltail-sync).

+## How is it made

+I've published [a blog post](https://hemarkable.com/notes/tools.tailscale.telltail) about it which you can read to understand more.